 Forbes Evaluates Ken Fisher’s Stock Picking

 Each year, Forbes calculates the performance of columnist recommendations assuming: (1) equal initial investments in each stock pick when published; (2) 1% trading friction for each purchase; and, (3) matching benchmark investments in the S&P 500 Index for each pick with no trading friction.
 Because matching benchmark investments are spread across the year, the benchmark performance is not the same as the annual performance of the S&P 500 Index.
-In his column for the February 10, 2014 issue of Forbes, Ken Fisher reports the performance of the recommendations made in his column during 2012, as follows: “So how did I fare last year?
-FORBES’ statheads calculate that equal bucks bet on each stock pick from my twelve 2013 columns, less a fat 1% brokerage haircut, would have done 2% worse than if put in the S&P 500 (without any brokerage haircut) by 5% equal dollars invested.
+In his January 21, 2015 column for Forbes, Ken Fisher reports the performance of the recommendations he made in his column during 2014, as follows: “My 55 2014 stock picks lagged badly.
+Equal money invested in each, upon publication, less a 1% commission haircut, did four percentage points worse than the same money plunked into the S&P 500 (without any brokerage haircut) by 5% equal dollars invested.
 This is the seventh year out of 20 that my picks have lagged and the third year in a row.”
-Using data from the 17 annual performance summary columns for 1998 through 2013, we find that:
+Using data from the 17 annual performance summary columns for 1998 through 2014, we find that:

 Note that the S&P 500 Index may not be the most appropriate benchmark for Ken Fisher’s stock picks, many of which are non-U.S. companies.

 Following are the essential descriptions of Ken Fisher’s annual stock picking performance by year (in reverse chronology) as reported in Forbes: